martin-brennan/rain/README.md

 The documentation can be inline in .rb files, or separate .md or .txt files for overall architecture documentation.

-Rain also allows a large amount of customization when it comes to templating and appearance of the API documentation. branding and unity of documentation appearance is important and rain offers a simple ebr-based template system.
+Rain also allows a large amount of customization when it comes to templating and appearance of the API documentation. branding and unity of documentation appearance is important and rain offers a simple ERB-based template system.

 Rain is still currently a WIP and not a completely stable release.
 All parsing and file reading functionality is complete as is template output, but the actual template layout and styles are still being worked on.